Lumbini Tour

 - The truth of the end of suffering: It is possible to end suffering by eliminating craving and attachment.

-- The truth of the path to the end of suffering: The Eightfold Path is the path to the end of suffering.
+- The truth of the path to the end of suffering: The Eightfold Path is the path to the end.

-The Eightfold Path is a set of guidelines for living a life of moral and ethical behavior, mindfulness, and wisdom.
-The Eightfold Path includes:
+The Eightfold Path is a set of guidelines for moral and ethical behavior, mindfulness, and wisdom.

 - Right understanding: Understanding the Four Noble Truths and the nature of reality.